Tom Carpenter, Executive Director

 Nikolas earned his B.A. in History from Walla Walla University (Senior Thesis: U.S. Dept. of Energy & Washingtonians: A Toxic Dose of Mistrust) and his J.D., cum laude, from Seattle University School of Law.
 Nikolas was born and raised in Walla Walla, WA and feels great responsibility to those who call the Pacific Northwest home to help ensure a safe and effective cleanup of Hanford.
 In his free time, Nikolas enjoys playing pickup soccer games, gardening, traveling, cooking, and playing bass guitar.

-Eric Ruthford, Finance Manager
+Lori Mitchell, Finance Manager

 Phone: 206-292-2850 x25